Christchurch mosque shootings: Other responses in New Zealand

-Canadian rock singer-songwriter Bryan Adams and American thrash metal band Slayer both cancelled their concerts that were scheduled to be held in Christchurch on 17 March, two days after the shootings.
-The Polynesian cultural festival Polyfest was cancelled after the shootings, with security concerns cited as the reason.

-The music and cultural festival WOMAD went ahead in New Plymouth despite the attacks, with armed police stationed around the festival perimeter, inside the event, and outside artists' hotels.
+Some pre-arranged music and entertainment events were cancelled in the shooting's wake.

-Mosques around world became the focus of vigils, messages, and floral tributes.
+Mosques around the World became the focus of vigils, messages, and floral tributes.
 The mayor of Christchurch, Lianne Dalziel, encouraged people to lay flowers outside the city's Botanic Gardens.
 As a mark of sympathy and solidarity, school pupils and other groups performed haka and waiata to honour those killed in the attacks.
 Street gangs including the Mongrel Mob, Black Power, and the King Cobras sent members to mosques around the country to help protect them during prayer time.

 One week after the attacks, an open-air Friday prayer service was held in Hagley Park.
 Broadcast nationally on radio and television, it was attended by 20,000 people, including Ardern, who said, "New Zealand mourns with you.
 We are one."
 The imam of the Al Noor Mosque thanked New Zealanders for their support and added, "We are broken-hearted but we are not broken."
 A national remembrance service was held on 29 March, a fortnight after the attacks.